PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-10. Look in the mirror.
-I will write a scipt that sets the mode of one file to look exactly like the other.
+11. Directories.
+I will write a script that adds execute permission to all subdirectories of the current working directory of the owner, the group owner and other users.
+At the same time regular files should not be altered.